emersonmde/emersonmde.github.io/content/blog/hello-gatsby/index.md

 static website host.
 Also since Gatsby is a React based framework, there was no need for me to learn yet another frontend framework.

-So where's the catch?
+Alright, what's the catch?
 So far everything I've wanted to do has been on the happy path.
 Its not clear how much trouble it would be to customize Gatsby, although it does support plugins.
 Also including a full GraphQL data layer on top of React with additional support for SEO, Server Side Rendering, Deferred Static Generation, and more means this is anything but light weight.
-I'm already not a big fan of learning GraphQL to access files and data, but only time will tell if scaling or extending this website in the future proves to be more trouble than its worth.
+I'm already not a big fan of learning GraphQL to access files and data, but only time will tell if scaling or extending this website in the future proves to be more trouble than it's worth.

 ## Final Thoughts